Childers Pharmaceutical Museum

-Childers Pharmaceutical Museum is a heritage-listed former pharmacy and now museum at 88–90 Churchill Street, Childers, Bundaberg Region, Queensland, Australia.
-It was designed by F H Faircloth and built from 1902 to 1909.
+Childers Pharmaceutical Museum is a heritage-listed former pharmacy and now museum, located at 88–90 Churchill Street, Childers, Bundaberg Region, Queensland, Australia.
+It was designed by F H Faircloth, and built from 1902 to 1909.
 It is also known as Gaydon's Pharmacy and Tourist Information Centre.
 It was added to the Queensland Heritage Register on 21 October 1992.

 History

 The former Gaydon's Pharmacy is one of a row of shops erected in 1902 to the design of Bundaberg architect FH Faircloth, following a fire that destroyed most of the south side of Churchill Street, the main street of Childers.
 Faircloth was responsible for much of the new building following the fire, the effects of which transformed the appearance of Childers.
 Extended to two storeys in 1909, the pharmacy housed several important services to the town and, retaining extremely intact contents, has become a pharmaceutical museum in recent years.

 Childers is located in what was once the heart of the Isis Scrub.
 Following logging of the dense scrub in the 1870s, Childers was promoted in the 1880s by Maryborough interests as an agricultural district.
 The land in the immediate vicinity of the present town of Childers was surveyed in 1882 into 50-acre farm blocks.
 There was no official town survey; Childers developed following private subdivision at the railhead of the 1887 Isis railway line from Isis Junction.
 This was opened on 31 October 1887, and was intended principally to facilitate the transport of timber from the scrub.

 The coming of the railway not only promoted the development of the town of Childers; it also proved the catalyst for the establishment of a sugar industry in the district in the late 1880s.
 At the opening of the railway to Childers, Robert Cran, owner of Maryborough's Yengarie mill, announced that he would erect a double crushing juice mill at Doolbi, to supply his mill at Yengarie.
 This was completed in 1890, with the juice being brought in railway tankers from the Isis.
 Further expansion of the sugar industry in the Isis was closely related to the activities of the Colonial Sugar Refining Company, which erected a central crushing mill in the district 1893–94, and began crushing in 1895.
 By 1895, at least three other mills had been established in the Isis, with another two under construction, and Childers had emerged as the flourishing centre of a substantial sugar-growing district.